5 Reasons You Didn’t Know For Vaginal Bleeding After Sex

 Most often, this refers to trauma or injury a woman may experience following childbirth.
 During labour in a vaginal birth, a lot of first-time mothers develop a graze or tear to the area between the vagina and anus – we also call this area the perineum.

 The injury can happen as the baby emerges from the vagina.
-In some cases, the doctor gives the woman a cut (episiotomy) to widen the opening and allow the baby to go through easier.
+In some cases, the doctor gives the woman a cut (episiotomy) to widen the opening and allow the baby to go through it easier.

 Most often, we do this if: the baby is in distress and needs to be born quickly or there is a need to assist the vaginal birth using a vacuum or forceps.

 A woman may also get a cut in labour if doctors are concerned she may tear herself when pushing very hard and straining to get the baby out, but the vagina is not wide enough.

 So that explains how an injury may occur during childbirth.

-Of course, these will heal but this may take time and depend on how deep the injury or how well it heals, having sex can result in bleeding from the wound.
+Of course, these will heal, but this may take time and depend on how deep the injury is or how well it heals; having sex can result in bleeding from the wound.

 Another way vaginal trauma happens is when a woman is ‘dry’ or not well lubricated before sex.